system32uwu/python-getting-started/README.md

 # Creating a python project

-NOTE: use Virtual environments only if you plan on using external modules, like Django or Flask, which require you to run ``pip install``.
-If you are not going to use external modules, you can just create a project with the following structure (the same one I used for this project):
+You can just create a project with the following structure (the same one I used for this project):

 ```
 getting-started-python